-comm St 394-0 Undergraduate Research Seminar Small seminars in research topics led by different members of the department faculty.
-Provides students an opportunity to conduct research.
-Prerequisite: 220.
+COMM ST 394-0 Undergraduate Research Seminar Small seminars in research topics led by different members of the department faculty.
+Students complete a research paper on a topic related to the seminar theme.
+Prerequisite: 220 or 294.

 COMM ST 395-0 Topics in Communication Studies Reading, research, and discussion in areas of significance.
 Topics vary.